6 Ways to Tell If Someone Is a True Prophet

 “Precisely because they have misled My people, saying, ‘Peace,’ when there is no peace, and because, when the people build a wall, these prophets smear it with whitewash, say to those who smear it with whitewash that it shall fall!
 There will be a deluge of rain, and you, O great hailstones, will fall, and a stormy wind break out” (ESV).

 Ezekiel is saying that false prophets have misled the people of God.
-They have proclaimed peace, when really, there was no peace.
-They deceive the people of God.
+They’ve proclaimed peace when, really, there was no peace.
+They’ve deceived the people of God.

 However, Ezekiel also writes that rain will wash away the lies and lay bare the sinfulness of the people.
-Because repentance is what will bring about the change in heart and soul that the people need.
+Repentance is what will bring about the change in heart and soul the people need.

 Another example of false prophets promoting comfort and peace over truth is in Isaiah.